 Stone Library 29th June – 3rd August 2018.

 Events, talks and community workshops will take place alongside the displays.

-The display is a series of self-contained free-standing units including a 100x50cm cabinet and A-Frame display panels.
+The display is a free-standing 100x50cm cabinet containing an exhibition book and textile artworks.

 This display is available for loan to archives, libraries and community venues from 2019 onwards.
 It can also be displayed alongside the full Criminal Quilts exhibition.